-- It is important that you do not have anything to eat for 4 hours before your appointment, but clear fluids can be taken up to 2 hours before the procedure. - Do not drive yourself Please arrange to be accompanied by family or friends when you come, then they will know where to collect you when it is time to leave. - You must have a responsible adult to accompany you home from the department and to stay with you for 24 hours.
-If this is not possible, please contact the Respiratory Department as you may need to be admitted to hospital to stay overnight after your procedure. - Do not attempt to drive after the bronchoscopy. - Do not attempt to sign important or legally-binding documents during the 24 hours after the procedure. - Do not bring valuables or large quantities of money into hospital, as we cannot accept responsibility for them. - You do not need to bring pyjamas or nightwear.
+It is important that you do not have anything to eat for 4 hours before your appointment, but clear fluids can be taken up to 2 hours before the procedure.
+Take your usual medication(s) with a small sip of water.

+- Do not drive yourself Please arrange to be accompanied by family or friends when you come, then they will know where to collect you when it is time to leave. - You must have a responsible adult to accompany you home from the department and to stay with you for 24 hours.
+If this is not possible please contact the respiratory department as you may need to be admitted to hospital to stay overnight after your procedure. - Do not attempt to drive; operate dangerous machinery or drink alcohol for 24 hours after the procedure. - Do not attempt to sign important or legally-binding documents during the 24 hours after the procedure. - Do not bring valuables or large quantities of money into hospital, as we cannot accept responsibility for them.
+You do not need to bring pyjamas or nightwear.